RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Count_of_CVEs_by_EPSS.md

         decrease EPSS score
-        1.  in other words, for a large change in EPSS score in the range 0.1 to 0.9, there's a relatively small change in count of CVEs we would need to fix - so picking an EPSS value at or near EPSS 0.1 means we cover a very large range of probability of exploit
+        1.  in other words, for a large change in EPSS score in the range 0.1 to 0.9, there's a relatively small change in count of CVEs we would need to remediate - so picking an EPSS value at or near EPSS 0.1 means we cover a very large range of probability of exploit
-        2.  in other words, if we're going to fix CVEs with EPSS \>= 0.9, then it doesn't cost us much to fix CVEs with EPSS \> 0.1 (while covering a relatively large range of probability of exploit)
+        2.  in other words, if we're going to remediate CVEs with EPSS \>= 0.9, then it doesn't cost us much to remediate CVEs with EPSS \> 0.1 (while covering a relatively large range of probability of exploit)
     3. For 0.5% (~1.1K) of CVEs plot, the width of the band for EPSS 0.2 is ~250 and for EPSS 0.9 is ~200 CVEs
         1. For much bigger populations, e.g. 20% (~44K), the width of the band is not much wider (as we'd expect given only a small percentage of CVEs have an EPSS score above 0.1)